xpmatteo/videoworld/README.md

 ### Todo

- - rewrite rentMoviesAction + test
  - clean up repositories both interface and implementation
  - throw away specification package and all its contents
- - throw away old struts classes
- - remove dependency from tw-commons jars
+ - remove dependency from tw-commons-ddd jar

 BEFORE TRAINING